jakebeamish/CTFL/State Transition Testing.md

 >
 > In **all transitions coverage**, the coverage items are all the transitions shown in a state table.
 To achieve 100% all transitions coverage, test cases must exercise all the valid transitions and attempt to execute invalid transitions.
 Testing only one invalid transition in a single test case helps to avoid fault masking, i.e., a situation in which one defect prevents the detection of another.
 Coverage is measured as the number of valid and invalid transitions exercised or attempted to be covered by executed test cases, divided by the total number of valid and invalid transitions, and is expressed as a percentage.
 >
 > All states coverage is weaker that valid transitions coverage, because it can typically be achieved without exercising all the transitions.
 Valid transitions coverage is the most widely used coverage criterion.
 Achieving full valid transitions coverage guarantees full all states coverage.
-Achieving full all transitions coverage guarantees both full all states coverage and full valid transitions coverage and should be a minimum [[requirement]] for mission and safety-critical software.[^1]
+Achieving full all transitions coverage guarantees both full all states coverage and full valid transitions coverage and should be a minimum [Requirement](Requirement.md) for mission and safety-critical software.[^1]

 [^1]: Certified Tester Foundation Level Syllabus (v4.0).
 April 21, 2023.
 ISTQB.
 Retrieved from https://www.istqb.org/certifications/certified-tester-foundation-level.